What type of massage is right for me?

 Do you do out-call/mobile massage therapy?

-At this time no, but I'm happy to refer you to other RMTs that do.
+At this time no, but we're happy to refer you to other RMTs that do.

 Please allow 24 hours notice if you need to cancel your appointment or a fee may be charged.
 You will never be charged a cancellation fee if you are ill.
 Do not come to your appointment if you are sick or you may be turned away.

 Can I still come if I'm running late?

 Absolutely, we will try to be accommodating as long as it doesn't make us late for the next appointment.
 We will attempt to contact you 5-15 minutes after the start of your appointment.

 How much of my appointment is massage?